AidanStrydom/AIDSTR25544_fto2506_A_Aidan-Strydom_DJSPP/DJS05-SOLUTION-main/README.md

   - Fetches full podcast data when visiting `/show/:id`
   - Displays title, image, description, genre tags, and seasons

+- **Recommended Section**
+  - Displays podcasts with the widest array of genres if there are no favourites
+  - Displays podcasts with the same genres as favorited podcast episodes
+  - Has pagination for ease of use

+- **Favorites**
+  - Can click to favorite any number of episodes
+  - Seperate favoites page with full navigation

+- **Theme Toggle**
+  - Can switch between light and dark themes based on the users preferences

+- **media Player**
+  - Allows the user to listen to any podcast with the placeholder API
+  - Allows for pausing, playing, fastforwarding and rewinding

 ## Project Structure

 ```